Lithuania

 English is widely spoken by the younger generation who grew up after independence, but the older generation who grew up under Soviet rule typically do not speak any English.
 Lithuanians who speak English are usually keen to practise it with foreigners.

 Russian is commonly used as a second language in Lithuania, although its use is decreasing as most younger Lithuanians prefer to study English.
 Notwithstanding this tendency, Lithuania is home to a sizable ethnic Russian minority who speak Russian as their first language.
 According to EU data, 40% of Lithuanians speak Russian.
 In general, older generations are more fluent in Russian than younger generations, but the younger generation that was educated after independence is more likely to speak English than Russian.
-Younger ethnic Russians educated after independence are more likely to speak Lithuanian as a second language.
+Younger ethnic Russians who were educated after independence generally speak Lithuanian as a second language.
 Older ethnic Russians who were educated during the Soviet era, on the other hand, usually do not speak any Lithuanian.

 Because of Lithuania's complicated and turbulent history with Russia, some ethnic Lithuanians may take offence if they are addressed in Russian.
 The usage of Russian may be interpreted as a lack of respect for Lithuanian language and culture, especially in delicate political circumstances or situations.